Explore Cayman For a better experience on Explore Cayman, Update your browser.

 2007 - Grand Opening

-Camana Bay opens with its first office building; 62 Forum Lane and pioneer tenants, EY, Cayman National Bank and London & Amsterdam.
-Once month later the cinema and Books & Books opening their doors and the Town Centre was born.
+Camana Bay opens with its first office building; 62 Forum Lane and pioneer tenants: EY, Cayman National Bank and London & Amsterdam.
+One month later the cinema and Books & Books (now First Chapter) opened their doors and the Town Centre was born.

 2008 - Planning charrettes